Ubiquitous Synergy Seeker: Questamation: 2009–2011

 In March 2009, USS released their first full-length album, Questamation, through their independent label, Smashing World Records.
 For the recording, the duo teamed up with Matthew Von Wagner (Crystal Castles, Alpha Galates) for production and engineering, while Chris Davies and Charles Topping 'aided musically'.
 Music engineer Bob Ludwig was recruited to master the original album in Portland, Maine.
 James Black of Finger Eleven is featured playing guitar on "P.S.
 I Can Change".

 On March 14, they won the award for Favourite Group/Duo at the CMW Indie Awards in Toronto.
 During their performance, the duo lit up the stage with a high-energy set, complete with handstands and full-size cardboard cutouts of Barack Obama and Albert Einstein.

 In November, they supported illScarlett on the Canadian leg of their 1UP!
 Tour.

 Shortly after the 2010 Haiti earthquake, various musicians from the Toronto area came together on February 2, 2010, at The Sound Academy, for the 102.1 The Edge-sponsored Toronto Plays For Haiti benefit.
 USS headlined the event, alongside Choclair, The Salads, Die Mannequin, The Trews, and Moneen.
 That evening, on impulse, Human Kebab played DJ to Canadian hip hop artist Maestro Fresh Wes.

 In March and April, the band embarked on their Highway to Health tour.
 USS travelled from Barrie to British Columbia with The Stables, a Durham Region band along for the ride as direct support.

 USS brought home their second consecutive COCA Award (Canadian Organization of Campus Activities) for Emerging Artist, (Winner of Emerging Artist Award 2009/2010), on June 25, 2010.

 In September, Smirnoff launched their "Be There" campaign for the Nightlife Exchange Project.
 The countries that participated were Canada, United States, the UK, Argentina, Australia, Brazil, Germany, India, Ireland, Lebanon, Poland, South Africa, Thailand, and Venezuela.
 USS were named as the Canadian curators, to deliver Canadian nightlife to India.
 In October, the duo flew to Mumbai for the campaign.

-In December, USS released the track "Mavericks", a collaboration with Canadian fiddler Ashley MachIsaac.
+In December, USS released the track "Mavericks", a collaboration with Canadian fiddler Ashley MacIsaac.
 The single's lyrics reference surfer Jeff Clark.

 USS earned two spots on 102.1 The Edge's top songs of 2010, with "Anti-Venom" at No. 26 and "3 Purple Butterflies" at No. 74.